CMS-Enterprise/mint-app/docs/dev_environment_setup.md

 ## C Toolchain

-The Go analysis tools and the frontend package `node-sass` depend on having a basic C toolchain installed.
+The Go analysis tools and some frontend native dependencies depend on having a basic C toolchain installed.

 **MacOS:** Developers should have this installed by default.